hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 * `issuerDid`: String - a DID of the issuer signing cred\_def transaction to the Ledger
 * `schema`: Json - credential schema as a json
 * `tag`: String - allows to distinct between credential definitions for the same issuer and schema
-* `type`: String - credential definition type \(optional, 'CL' by default\) that defines credentials signature and revocation math.
+* `signatureType`: String - credential definition type \(optional, 'CL' by default\) that defines credentials signature and revocation math.
 Supported types are:
 - 'CL': Camenisch-Lysyanskaya credential signature type
 * `config`: Json - type-specific configuration of credential definition as json:
 - 'CL':